 According to research by Forrester, 1/3 of developers will utilise machine learning to automate developer processes this year as well.
 By reducing the time spent completing these tedious tasks, developers will be able to focus their efforts into more innovative work.

-Businesses need to ensure that their current systems structure can support AI, too, as without the necessary infrastructure, output and data storage can be negatively affected.
+Businesses need to ensure that their current systems structure can support AI, too.
+Without the necessary infrastructure, output and data storage can be negatively affected.

-With its ability to reduce employees' workload, AI has the potential to help small and big businesses alike in streamlining their operations and improving productivity.
-However, the high costs surrounding the development and deployment means that this technology is often less suited for businesses on a smaller budget.
+AI has the potential to help small and big businesses alike in streamlining their operations and improving productivity.
+The high development and deployment costs means that this technology is less suited for businesses on a smaller budget.

-It’s also worth consulting a development team who can best advise you on how to invest in AI.
-You’ll be able to and gain a better understanding of the technology, whilst learning how to deploy it fast and efficiently.
+It’s also worth consulting an AI consulting company who can best advise you on how to invest in AI.
+Their advice will help you gain a better understanding of how you can deploy artificial intelligence services fast and efficiently.

 Investing in the future

 As businesses look to future-proof their digital strategies, it’s likely that investment will continue on an upward trajectory.
 But investment is only the beginning.

 It is vital that you consider how any new technology will align with your business plan and help you achieve KPIs.
 Blindly investing in technology with the hope that it will resolve all of your problems is a recipe for disaster.

 There is no one solution that will work for every issue.
 Any potential investment should, therefore, be factored into your business strategy as well as your budget.